Merzasphor/MWSE/docs/source/types/tes3leveledItem.md

 ### `count`

+*Read-only*.
 The number of possible options in the leveled object container.

 **Returns**: